hippieZhou/hippiezhou.github.io/src/source/about/index.md

 > .NET Backend Developer

-I work in ERP system development at a software company in the real estate industry.
+I worked in ERP system development at a software company in the real estate industry.
 During my time here, I've mainly focused on .NET-related client-side and server-side development, and have accumulated a significant amount of relevant experience.

 ---